realarna/CheckMK_Fortigate_API_Monitoring/README.md

 ## Installation

-Upload the MKP file to your Checkmk site and install it as the site user.
+Upload the MKP file to your Checkmk site and install it as the site user if you use the community edition.

 Example: